ValveSoftware/ArtifactDeckCode/README.md

 ArtifactDeckCode
 ---

-This repository consists of 2 files that will assist in the encoding and decoding of deck codes.
-These are source examples in PHP that can be used as is or as reference for porting to other languages.
+This repository consists of 2 libaries that will assist in the encoding and decoding of deck codes.
+These are source examples in PHP and C# that can be used as is or as reference for porting to other languages.
 This README also contains an explanation of the card set API and corresponding json responses.